bobbicodes/mecca/README.md

 The Music Education, Composition, Creation Application

-MECCA is a sample-based music editor inspired by Mario Paint written in Clojurescript and re-frame.
+MECCA is a live music coding environment for Clojure code inspired by Mario Paint.

 It was originally meant to be a chiptune tracker that would simply emulate the 4 channels of the NES.
 But then I started playing around with alternative interfaces and while working on an SVG music notation rendering engine I realized that my priorities were definitely out of whack, and what my program really needed was a jumping Mario and animal noises.